 Everyone smiles as you drift past the flowers

 That grow so incredibly high

 The soundscape painted by the Martin-Emerick team is the aural manifestation of magic.
-Despite the use of three different keys and two different time signatures, the song flows like a cool, clean stream with graduated intensity applied to each succeeding chorus.
-When we get to the final chorus, the harmonies and supporting instruments combine to evoke sheer joy in the listener as he or she can hardly help but join in.
-It’s also a lot of fun to alternate between John’s main melody and Paul’s high harmony.
-“Lucy in the Sky with Diamonds” is a proudly triumphant and defiant song—defiant because the general perception of Lennon at the time (according to my parents) was “the cynical smart-ass in the band.”
-Well, he was that, too, but “Lucy” proved beyond doubt that he was so much more.
+Despite the use of three different keys and two different time signatures, “Lucy” flows like a cool, clean stream with graduated intensity applied to each succeeding chorus.
+When we get to the final chorus, the harmonies and supporting instruments merge to bring the listener to a state of ecstasy and trigger the overwhelming urge to sing along, alternating between John’s melodic line and Paul’s high harmony.
+“Lucy in the Sky with Diamonds” is a proudly triumphant and defiant song—defiant because it challenged the general perception of Lennon as the witty, cynical one.
+“Lucy in the Sky of Diamonds” allowed him to display his sensitive and sensuous side, one too often masked behind false bravado throughout his career.